iriusrisk/startleft/wiki/startleft-processors/external-threat-model/mtmt/MTMT-Quickstart.md

 > The Threat Modeling Tool is a core element of the Microsoft Security Development Lifecycle (SDL).
 > It allows software architects to identify and mitigate potential security issues.

-From the point of view of StartLeft, a MTMT file is a external threat model (external because is not OTM) input source which has information about:
+From the point of view of StartLeft, a MTMT file is an external threat model (external because is not OTM) input source which has information about:
  - The diagram: With stencils, trust zones and dataflows, their relationships and their visual representation.
  - The threats